Types of offer you can expect

 - Achieve certain grades in your exams

-- Upload certificates of your qualifications to Surrey Self-Service
+- Provide evidence of your qualifications

-- Meet an English language requirement
+- Meet an English language requirement.

-Providing evidence of your qualifications
+How to provide us with evidence of your qualifications

-- The qualification certificate
+- The official qualification certificate

 If you meet the conditions of your offer, your place at Surrey will be confirmed.